|Table of contents|

 See Method of Multiples for one way of determining count and further explanation.

 Maybe the simplest way to understand the count is with the aid of game tree diagrams.
+(In these particular diagrams, all stones are alive.)

 If instead White plays, the resulting position is C. We can represent the position with the following game tree.